salto-io/salto/packages/google-workspace-adapter/README.md

 The adapter also supports OAuth authentication.
 To authenticate using OAuth, use the `oauth` authentication method and follow the following steps:

 1. Enable Oauth for your app by following the instructions [here](https://developers.google.com/identity/protocols/oauth2/web-server#creatingcred).
+   1. Ensure the OAuth consent screen you're creating is set to Internal.
+Otherwise, you'll have to re-login every week.
 2. Set the `redirectUri` configuration parameter as `http://localhost:{port}/extract`, where `port` is the port number you want to use.
 3. Enable These APIs [here](https://console.cloud.google.com/apis) =>`Enable APIS AND SERVICES`:
    1. `Admin SDK API`